-Pudding makes these gluten- and dairy-free cookies soft and full of sweet vanilla flavor.
-These gluten free sugar cookies are easy to make and there’s need to refrigerate the dough!
-Egg-free/Vegan option included.
+Pudding makes these gluten free sugar cookies soft and full of sweet vanilla flavor.
+Easy to make and there’s no need to refrigerate the dough!
+Vegan option included.

 Sugar cookies are a staple in any kitchen.
-I think we all have memories of rolling out the dough, cutting it out with the current holiday’s shaped cookie cutters, and anxiously waiting for them to come out of the oven so they could be frosted and decorated with way too many sprinkles.
+I think we all have memories of rolling out the dough, cutting it out with the current holiday’s shaped cookie cutters, and anxiously waiting for them to come out of the oven so they could be frosted and decorated.

 - 3/4 cup gluten free shortening (I used Spectrum)